 2. Reason for Change

 There are many PRs that include the term “user consent” or Editor’s Notes referring to “user consent”.
 In order to resolve the ENs and proceed with PR consolidation, SA1 needs to find a way forward to address this issue that clearly provides the requirements for downstream working groups.

+R1 documents the results of the drafting session on 19 Nov.

 3. Proposal